UPPMAX/UPPMAX-documentation/docs/software/sinfo.md

     this is the expected behaviour from a virtual cluster: most physical nodes are not allocated to this project and hence unavailable.

-???- question "How does that look like on Rackham?"
+???- question "What does that look like on Rackham?"

     ```bash
     [sven@rackham3 ~]$ sinfo